 Everything went into containers.
 I wrote about how I labeled every bin, box, and bag in this post about labels and a free printable label to download.

 Clear rectangular storage bins in different sizes are the best for two reasons.
 They stack and you can see at a glance what is inside.
 Labeling each will help me when I need to find or add something.
-Some have removable lids, others are snap style cases.

 I have a box of extra labels and a marking pen at the ready to mark any new bin or when I change the contents of one.
 This will help me get it done right away.